tadashibashi/tbm2gbt/readme.md

         G-5 01 E20 100

-Please check out [Trackerboy's Effect List](https://www.trackerboy.org/manual/tracker/effect-list/) and [GB Studio's GBT Music docs](https://www.gbstudio.dev/docs/assets/music/music-gbt) for further info.
+For further reading, please check out [Trackerboy's Effect List](https://www.trackerboy.org/manual/tracker/effect-list/) and [GB Studio GBT Music docs](https://www.gbstudio.dev/docs/assets/music/music-gbt)

 ## Future Ideas
 - Auto-vibrato (add pitch up and down slides automatically)

 ## Last Remarks

-- This converter is under development, so there will be bugs.
-Please report them in Issues.
-- Exporting with this tool overwrites the target file, so any direct edits to the generated .mod file will be overwritten.
-Please save backups of any such edits.
+- Exporting with this tool overwrites the target file - please save backups of any direct edits you wish to keep at the export location before running the program.
+- This converter targets the [GB Studio music player](https://github.com/tadashibashi/gbstudio-mod-example), which is based on a fork of gbt-player, and will not play back accurately using a build from gbt-player's main branch.
+- For bug reports, please create a Github Issue.